Dorian

 Just the sound of her boots tapping down the stairs.
 Then she was gone.

-The moment the door clicked shut, Dorian sat on the edge of the bed, elbows on knees, hands over his face.
+The moment the door clicked shut, Dorian put his elbows on knees, and his hands over his face.

 His whole body shook.